parstat/notebooks/README.md

 To install pyhton 3 in your environment OS please follow the instruction found in this page: https://www.python.org/downloads/

 ### Install jupyter-lab
-After python has been installed you can isntall jupyter-lap
+After python has been installed you can isntall jupyter-lab
 ```
 pip install jupyterlab
 ```